Glen Canyon Dam Long-Term Experimental and Management Plan EIS

 Getting Involved in the LTEMP EIS

-The public scoping period ended on January 31, 2012.
-Members of the public will be given the opportunity to comment on the Draft EIS when it is published, attend public meetings, read the EIS and related documents, and learn about the EIS on this Web site.

-Getting Involved in the LTEMP EIS

 The public comment period for the DEIS closed on May 9, 2016.
 Members of the public have an opportunity to read the DEIS and related documents, read the FEIS when it is published, and learn about the EIS on this website.